JDElli0tt/Fallout76Farming/README.md

 elements of this program are rather unpolished.
 It meets its primary purpose of collecting data, however, and perhaps one day it will be more.

+Also featured in this respository is a Dashboard for data

 TO DO:
-- Optimize program for new farming
+- Optimize program for new farming (DONE)
-- Create simple GUI with Tkinter
+- Create simple GUI with Tkinter (DONE)
+- Add the dynamic updtaing spawn count (doesn't affect data)
+- Change the Pandas output to be int specific (does affect data)

 Please visit my website https://jdelli0tt.github.io/